baylearn-org/www/call_for_abstracts.md

 # Call for Abstracts #

-BayLearn 2024 will be an in-person event hosted at Apple (Cupertino, CA).
+BayLearn 2024 will be an in-person event hosted at Cupertino, CA.

 The BayLearn 2024 abstract submission site is now open for submissions: